ProteinDesignLab/protein-design-tutorials/remodel/de_novo_design/de_novo_design.md

 - remodel and redesign one of the loops
 - build in a disulfide

 The tutorial should be fairly modular, so you can skip to any of the sections.
+If you run into bugs or have questions about some of the flags, [these documents](https://github.com/ProteinDesignLab/protein-design-tutorials/tree/master/remodel) may or may not be helpful.

 ### 0. Prerequisites
 - You should be familiar with basic Linux stuff like `mv`, `cd`, vim, and stuff like that.
 [Linux Tutorial](https://ryanstutorials.net/linuxtutorial/)